devadvance/devadvance.github.io/_posts/2018-12-17-an-engineers-approach-to-growth-hacking-a-corporate-social-network.md

 <div class="center width70"><amp-img src="/images/posts/2018-12-17_5.png" width="1500" height="1063" alt="The Jive /streams resource" layout="responsive"></amp-img></div>
 <figcaption class="center">The Jive /streams resource</figcaption>

 My working theory was that, similar to social networks like Facebook, Instagram, and others, if you follow a lot of people on Jive, a portion of them will follow you back.
 With the Jive v3 API, it's pretty easy to do this.
-You can call the [/streams](https://developers.jivesoftware.com/api/v3/cloud/rest/StreamService.html#addAssociations(String, String)) resource, for example, to create the "association" and follow a user.
+You can call the [/streams](https://developers.jivesoftware.com/api/v3/cloud/rest/StreamService.html#addAssociations(String, String)){:target="_blank"}{:rel="noopener"} resource, for example, to create the "association" and follow a user.

 I also wanted to be able to unfollow a user, since this would allow me to retry at a later point and have the "new follower" notification occur again.
 Of course, this also helps with following the social media wisdom of keeping a good ratio. 😆